ROCm/HIPIFY/docs/hipify-clang.rst

 :sup:`3` Download the patch and unpack it into your ``LLVM source directory``; the ``Cuda.cpp`` file will be overwritten.
 You'll need to rebuild ``LLVM``.

-:sup:`4` represents the latest supported (and recommended) configuration.
+:sup:`4` Represents the latest supported and recommended configuration.

-In most cases, you can get a suitable version of ``LLVM+clang`` with your package manager.
+In most cases, you can get a suitable version of ``LLVM+Clang`` with your package manager.

 Failing that or having multiple versions of `LLVM`, you can `download a release archive <http://releases.llvm.org/>`_, build or install it, and set